 - Drain canned chickpeas into a colander and rinse to remove the liquid from the can.

 - In a large skillet or saucepan over medium-high heat, add olive oil and brown the beef.
 Break it up into small bits as you cook preferably with a wooden spoon, a spoon spatula or silicone spoon.
-When meat is fairly broken up, season with Steak Seasoning and Hot and Spicy Original with Herbs Blend.
+When meat is fairly broken up, season with Steak Seasoning and Hot and Spicy Herbs Sauce.
 Continue to cook until meat is brown.
 Add shallots and then chickpeas.
 Keeping heat high, sauté meat and chickpeas together until meat is well browned and chickpeas are quite brown about 5 minutes

 - Add marinara sauce and then reduce heat and simmer until fully cooked about 5-7 minutes.

 - Turn off heat, stir in chopped parsley if preferred and serve.